-23. The relief requested in this Motion is appropriate under Bankruptcy Code section 363.
+- 22. The relief requested in this Motion is appropriate under Bankruptcy Code section 363.
 See In re UAL Corp., Case No. 02-48191 (Bankr.
 N.D.
 Ill.
 Dec.
 11, 2002) (essential trade motion relying upon Bankruptcy Code section 363 is "completely consistent with the Bankruptcy Code"); Armstrong World Indus., Inc. v.
 James A. Phillips, Inc., 29 B.R.
 391, 397 (S.D.N.Y.
 1983) (under section 363, court authorized contractor to pay prepetition claims of some suppliers who were potential lien claimants, because payments were necessary for general contractors to release funds owed to debtors, thus benefiting estate); see also In re Hancock Fabrics, Inc., Case No. 07-10353 (BLS) (Bankr.
 D. Del.
 Mar.
-22, 2007) (pursuant to section 363, authorizing payment of prepetition claims to certain vendors deemed critical by debtors).

-24. Certain of the relief requested in this Motion contemplates payments to Critical Vendors who agree to provide materials, goods or services on Customary Trade Terms resulting in a benefit to the Debtors' estates.
-As a result, paying Critical Vendor Claims is consistent with and appropriate under Bankruptcy Code section 363.
-As detailed above, the goods and services provided by the Critical Vendors are vital to continued operation of the Debtors' business.
+22, 2007) (pursuant to section 363, authorizing payment of prepetition claims to certain vendors deemed critical by debtors). - 23.
+Certain of the relief requested in this Motion contemplates payments to Critical Vendors who agree to provide goods or services on Customary Trade Terms, resulting in a benefit to the Debtors' estates.
+As a result, paying Critical Vendor Claims is consistent with and appropriate under section 363 of the Bankruptcy Code.
+As detailed above, the goods and services provided by the Critical Vendors are vital to the continued operation of the Debtors' business.

-25. In light of these factors, paying Critical Vendor Claims is plainly in the best interests of the Debtors' estates and their creditors.
-Thus, the Debtors respectfully submit that this Court should grant the requested relief under section 363 of the Bankruptcy Code.
+24. In light of these factors, paying Critical Vendor Claims is plainly in the best interests of the Debtors' estate and their creditors.
+Thus, the Debtor respectfully submits that this Court should grant the requested relief under section 363 of the Bankruptcy Code.

-C. Paying Critical Vendor Claims that satisfy Bankruptcy Code section 503(b)(9) will have little to no impact on creditor recoveries in these cases.
+C. Paying Critical Vendor Claims that Satisfy Section 503(b)(9) of the Bankruptcy Code Will Have Little to No Impact on Creditor Recoveries in these Chapter 11 Cases.

-26. Section 503(b)(9) of the Bankruptcy Code provides that "there shall be allowed administrative expenses . . . including . . . the value of any goods received by the debtor within 20 days before the date of commencement of a case under this title in which the goods have been sold to the debtor in the ordinary course of such debtor's business."
-Because such claims are entitled to priority status, they must be paid in full for the Debtors to confirm a chapter 11 plan.
+- 25. Section 503(b)(9) of the Bankruptcy Code provides that "there shall be allowed administrative expenses . . . including . . . the value of any goods received by the debtor within 20 days before the date of commencement of a case under this title in which the goods have been sold to the debtor in the ordinary course of such debtor's business."
+Because such claims are entitled to priority status, they must be paid in full for the Debtor to confirm a chapter 11 plan.
 See 11 U.S.C. § 1129(a)(9)(A).
-As such, paying claims now only provides such parties with what they would be entitled to receive under a chapter 11 plan.

-27. Although section 503(b)(9) does not specify a time for paying these expenses, bankruptcy courts have the discretion to allow for distributions to administrative claimants prior to confirmation if the debtor has the ability and there is a need to pay.
-See In re

-Global Home Prods., LLC, 2006 WL 3791955, at 3 (Bankr.
+As such, paying claims now only provides such parties with what they would be entitled to receive under a chapter 11 plan. - 26.
+Although section 503(b)(9) does not specify a time for paying these expenses, bankruptcy courts have the discretion to allow for distributions to administrative claimants prior to confirmation if the debtor has the ability and there is a need to pay.
+See In re Global Home Prods., LLC, 2006 WL 3791955, at 3 (Bankr.
 D. Del.
 Dec.
 21, 2006) ("[T]he timing of the payment of that administrative expense claim is left to the discretion of the Court.").
-Thus, paying Critical Vendor Claims with section 503(b)(9) priority only affects the timing, but not the amount, of any such payment.
-Here, the Debtors have a need to pay claimants who could potentially disrupt operations prior to closing the Sale.
+Thus, paying Critical Vendor Claims that are entitled to priority under section 503(b)(9) only affects the timing, but not the amount, of any such payment.
+Here, the Debtors may have a need to pay claimants who provide certain goods to them to prevent potential disruption to their operations and thus impede the Debtors' efforts in these Chapter 11 Cases.